Ak-wa/XSSRecon/README.md

 --crawl | Activate crawler
 --wordlist | Wordlist to use
 --delay | Delay between requests
---visible | Visible browser for debugging (geckodriver/firefox)
+--visible | Visible browser for debugging (chromedriver)
 --silent | Only print when vulns have been found

 ## Usage & examples